Alexi Lalas: Post-playing career

 Lalas served as president and general manager of the San Jose Earthquakes during the 2004 and 2005 MLS seasons.
 He served as a general manager of the MetroStars/New York Red Bulls from 2005 to 2006.
 Lalas served as President of the LA Galaxy from 2006 to 2008 during which time the club signed David Beckham.

 Following his time at the Galaxy, Lalas spent six years as a commentator for ESPN before signing a commentary deal with Fox Sports.
-He also appeared in both FIFA 16 and FIFA 17, by EA Sports, as a legend card having an 86 rated center back card in both iterations of the game.
-Currently Lalas, alongside pundit David Mosse, hosts the podcast State of the Union, dedicated to discussing American soccer.
+He also appeared in both FIFA 16 and FIFA 17, by EA Sports, as a legend card, having an 86 rated center back card in both iterations of the game.
+Currently, Lalas alongside pundit David Mosse, host the podcast State of the Union, dedicated to deliberating over American soccer.

+Television appearances

+In 2026, Lalas competed in season fourteen of The Masked Singer as "High Voltage" which was a robot with plugs for hands.
+Despite being eliminated on "Care Bears Night", he did voice his disdain that the panelists guessed that an object in the shape of a soccer ball was placed in the costume's domed helmet mask at the last minute.

 Personal life

-Lalas speaks Spanish and Italian in addition to his native English and Greek.
-Lalas is married to Anne Rewey and they have two children together Henry and Sophie.
+Lalas is married to Anne Rewey; they have two children.

 Lalas is a Republican and endorsed Ron DeSantis in the 2024 United States presidential election.
+During the election, he ultimately voted for Donald Trump and has remained a supporter since the election: "I voted for Donald Trump multiple times, proudly, and I am happy in terms of the direction of the country (and) the things he is doing."
+On social media, he has posted messages supporting the MAGA movement and Trump talking points.

-Lalas is a major fan of the hair metal band Ratt.
+Lalas is a fan of the hair metal band Ratt.

 Musical career

 Lalas has released eight solo albums over the past three decades: Far from Close (1996), Ginger (1998), So It Goes (2010), Infinity Spaces (2014), Shots (2016), Sunshine (2018), Look at You (2019) and Melt Away (2022).
-With a noted affinity for rock music since college, Lalas played in a band named The Gypsies, opening for Hootie & The Blowfish during a European tour in 1998.
-The Gypsies were featured in a self-produced, self-distributed album Woodland, released by Lalas during the 1994 World Cup.
+With a noted affinity for rock music since college, Lalas played in a band named The Gypsies, opening for Hootie & the Blowfish during a European tour in 1998.
+The Gypsies were featured in a self-produced, self-distributed album, Woodland, released by Lalas during the 1994 World Cup.